We put together a list of things to be aware of when selling your business

-You may be lending money.
+You may be lending money

 Most small private businesses that sell do so for their cash flows, with fewer carrying much in the way of the hard assets that banks like to have for collateral.
-So there's a good chance a buyer will not be able to finance all of the purchase price, and will look to you to be patient on some portion of the price, usually 10-15% of offered amount.
+So there's a chance a buyer will not be able to finance all of the purchase price, and will look to you to be patient on some portion of the price, usually 10-15% of offered amount.

-Timing will be key.
+Timing will be key

 Too often circumstances force a sale, including diminished motivation and drive from ownership, or worse.
-If you fail to prepare and sell before you lose passion for the business, the value is likely slipping faster.
+If you fail to prepare and sell before you lose passion for the business, the value is likely slipping fast.

-Better off paying more in income taxes.
+Better off paying more in taxes

-They won't pay for potential.
+They won't pay for potential

 We often feel passionate about the potential our business has, and while it may also be the inspiration for an offer from a buyer, the amount of the offer won't include potential.
-It will be rooted in what revenue and cash flow have done in recent years, now what they could do.
+It will be rooted in what revenue and cash flow have done in recent years, not what they could do.

-Buyers love repeat customers and recurring revenue.
+Buyers love recurring revenue

-You are less prepared than you think, even if you have prepared.
+You are less prepared than you think, even if you have prepared

 It is easy to overlook what is second nature to you and your team but would not be to an outsider.
 All procedures, policies, customer retention and customer growth methods need to be documented.
 Dozens of documents need to be assembled and digitized for sharing with potential buyers.
 Legal and financial moves need to be made prior.
 It takes a few years on average to prepare fully and properly.

-The sales process will be an emotional roller coaster.
+The sales process will be an emotional roller coaster